 Applying for or renewing a Nights Away permit

-Applications and renewals for Nights Away permits are dealt with by your District and you should ask your Training Adviser to put you in contact with a Nights Away Adviser (NAA) who will be able to help you through the process.
-If you do not know who your Training Adviser is, your Group Scout Leader should be able to help you contact them and/or one of your District’s NAAs.
+Applications and renewals for Nights Away permits follow exactly the same process but you should ask your Training Adviser to put you in contact with a Nights Away Assessor (NAA) in your District who will be able to help you through the process.
+If you do not know who your Training Adviser is, your Group Lead Volunteer should be able to help you contact them and/or one of your District’s NAAs.

 Funding for activity training